JesseRoss001/Community-Center/README.md

 ## Testing

 For all testing, please refer to the [TESTING.md](TESTING.md) file.
+For all validation, please refer to the [VALIDATION.md](VALIDATION.md) file.

 The live deployed application can be found deployed on [Heroku](https://community-centre-71f077e09006.herokuapp.com).